Cervical Disc Herniation

 View Patient Education

-Spinal vertebrae are separated by fibrocartilaginous disks consisting of an outer annulus fibrosus and an inner nucleus pulposus.
+Spinal vertebrae are separated by fibrocartilaginous discs consisting of an outer annulus fibrosus and an inner nucleus pulposus.
 When degenerative changes (with or without trauma) result in protrusion or rupture of the nucleus through the annulus fibrosus in the lumbosacral or cervical area, the nucleus is displaced posterolaterally or posteriorly into the extradural space.

 Radiculopathy occurs when the herniated nucleus compresses or irritates the nerve root.
 Posterior protrusion may compress the cord in the cervical, thoracic, or upper lumbar spine or the cauda equina, especially in a congenitally narrow spinal canal (spinal stenosis).
 In the cervical spine, the C6 and C7 nerves are most commonly affected.

-Herniated disks are common.
+Herniated discs are common.

-Symptoms and Signs of Cervical Herniated Nucleus Pulposus
+Symptoms and Signs of Cervical Disc Herniation

-Herniated disks often cause no symptoms, or they may cause symptoms and signs in the distribution of affected nerve roots.
+Herniated discs often cause no symptoms, or they may cause symptoms and signs in the distribution of affected nerve roots.
 Pain usually develops suddenly, and neck pain is typically relieved by rest and modification of activity.
-In contrast, nerve root pain caused by an epidural tumor or abscess begins more insidiously, and neck pain is worse at night while in bed.
+In contrast, nerve root pain caused by an epidural tumor or abscess begins more insidiously, and neck pain is often worse at night while in bed.

 In patients with cervical disc herniations, there can be pain with flexion or combined extension and rotation, which can radiate to the upper extremities.
 Muscle weakness, numbness, and paresthesias can also be present in the upper extremities.

-Diagnosis of Cervical Herniated Nucleus Pulposus
+Diagnosis of Cervical Disc Herniation

 • MRI or CT